ClimenteA/simple-firebase/README.md

 ## Firestore

-To make things simpler thing of a collection as a table and a document a row in that collection.
+A collection is similar to a table.
+An document is similar to a table row.
+A field is similar to a column.
+A collection can have multiple documents like a table can have multiple rows.
-Each document in a collection has an Id like each row in a table has an Id.
+Each document has an ID like each row in a table has an ID.

 - **ADD** a new document to a collection with a AUTO GENERATED ID